William Whitley: Early life and family

 William Whitley was the son of Solomon Whitley and Elizabeth Barnett, Presbyterian Scottish or Scots-Irish immigrants from Carrickfergus, Ireland (in what is today Northern Ireland and was then the Ulster Plantation) who settled in Augusta County, Virginia.
 He was the oldest of four sons and is thought to have had five sisters as well.

 About 1771 or as late as 1775, Whitley married Esther Fullen, also from Virginia.
 A few years later, he proposed that they move from Virginia to the western frontier across the Appalachian Mountains.
 When she approved, he organized an expedition with his brother-in-law, George Clark.
 The pair met another party of seven pioneers; the two parties combined and continued with their expedition.
 After scouting a location near a branch of the Dix River called Cedar Creek, they returned to Virginia to prepare for a permanent move west.

 The families left Virginia in November 1775, shortly before the beginning of the American Revolutionary War.
 When they reached their new site, Whitley planted 10 acre of corn to establish his claim to the land.
 He and his family moved to the safety of St. Asaph's fort (present-day Stanford, Kentucky), as the local Shawnee and Cherokee resisted European-American encroachment in their territory.
 In 1763, the British had promised the Native Americans that this area west of the mountains would be a reserve for them and prohibited to colonists.

 Not feeling safe, the Whitley and Benjamin Logan families moved to the protection of Fort Harrod, near present-day Harrodsburg, Kentucky.
 In this period, Whitley saw the body of William Ray, who he said had been scalped by Native Americans.
 Many years later, when dictating his memoir to his son-in-law, Phillip Soublett, Whitley said that Ray's body was the first he had seen scalped.
 He was horrified and considered the Native people brutal for what he considered mutilation.
-During the Revolutionary War in 1779, Whitley discovered the mutilated bodies of the Starnese family near Blue Lick (south of Boonesborough, Kentucky) and documented the find.
+During the Revolutionary War in 1779, Whitley discovered the mutilated bodies of the Starnes family near Blue Lick (south of Boonesborough, Kentucky) and documented the find.
 There was continued warfare with Cherokee in the region during the revolution.